How to Write Pitch Email Subject Lines that Editors Will Actually Open

 Think about what you wouldn’t open if you spent 5+ hours a day, every day, sifting through emails.

 Good news for you, dear reader.
-All the pitch email subject below are real examples we’ve used to get press for our clients.
+All the pitch email subject lines below are real examples we’ve used to get press for our clients.

 These are proven pitch subject lines editors will open, because they already did!
 These guidelines are the same guidelines we use everyday to refine our subject lines.